What Is Color Grading? Learn Visual Storytelling for Video Post-Production

 The same stock clip after colour correction plus grading by David Bode

 This is after grading, and you can see it’s definitely stylised now.
-It’s more saturated, and your eye is towards the main person in the shot, running away from the camera.
+It’s more saturated, and your eye is drawn towards the main person in the shot, running away from the camera.
 The person has been brightened a little and everything else darkened down, which helps her become the focus.

 When you’re shooting, you may want to do it with a flatter profile or potentially expose up because you want things like skin tones to be exposed properly.
-You could see from the shot of the original clip that they’re not, and a bit of colour correction can help with that.
+You could see from the shot of the clip that they’re not, and a bit of colour correction can help with that.
 Then a grade can relieve some of that potential flatness.

 Another Example